 The intervals may be overlapping and the discrete values will be linked to all matching intervals.

-When the IntervalMatch prefix is extended with key fields, it is used to create a table matching discrete numeric values to one or more numeric intervals, while at the same time matching the values of one or several additional keys.
+The extended IntervalMatch prefix is used to create a table matching discrete numeric values to one or more numeric intervals, while at the same time matching the values of one or several additional keys.
+This is a very powerful and flexible feature that can be used for linking transactions with dimensions that are changing over time: Slowly changing dimensions.

 In order to avoid undefined interval limits being disregarded, it may be necessary to allow NULL values to map to other fields that constitute the lower or upper limits to the interval.
 This can be handled by the NullAsValue statement or by an explicit test that replaces NULL values with a numeric value well before or after any of the discrete numeric data points.